-As more particularly outlined below, each of the above-named committees is comprised of directors who are currently independent within the meaning of applicable securities laws.
+As more particularly outlined below, all or a majority of the members of each of the above-named committees are independent within the meaning of applicable securities laws.

 The following table sets out the current membership of the various committees of the Board of Directors.
-The Board of Directors reconstituted its committees after Kathy Turgeon, Glenn Hamilton and Dale Miller became directors in July 2023 and August 2023, respectively, and again after Ajay Sabherwal resigned as a director effective September 30, 2023.
+The Board of Directors reconstituted its committees following the retirement of Patrick McDonald on October 31, 2024 and the appointment of Dale Miller as Executive Chairman on November 1, 2024.